betable/betable-android-sdk/README.md

 ## Adding to your project

-Clone this repo and add it as a library to your project.
-Maven support will be added soon.
+The easiest and best way is to clone this repo and add it to your project as a library.
+That way, if things don't work quite the way you expect, you can modify them.

+### Jar

+Head to the downloads section to grab the jar.

+If you want to build the jar yourself, make sure your local.properties file has the property classes.dir set to the directory where your IDE (or whatever you use) compiles the betable code, then from the betable-android directory, type:

+    ant jar

+and you'll find the jar in the bin/ directory.

 ### Dependencies